Sparsity of postcritically finite maps of $\mathbb{P}^k$ and beyond: A complex analytic approach: Blenders and the bifurcation measures

-The combination of Proposition \ref{prop-constant} with Proposition \ref{prop-stereo} easily says that the first coordinate (with respect to $\phi_f$) of the holomorphic motion of points in $\Lambda(f)\cap D_f$ is not only holomorphic in $f\in M$ but also in the starting point.
-Actually, in the coordinates given by $\phi_f$, this dependency is linear and our choice of normalization of $\phi_f$ implies that it is constant. \begin{corollary} If $x(f_0)\in\Lambda(f_0)\cap D_f$ then for all $f\in M$
+The combination of Proposition \ref{prop-constant} with Proposition \ref{prop-stereo} says that the first coordinate (with respect to $\phi_f$) of the holomorphic motion of points in $\Lambda(f)\cap D_f$ is not only holomorphic in $f\in M$ but also in the starting point.
+In fact, in the coordinates given by $\phi_f$, this dependence is linear and our choice of normalization of $\phi_f$ implies that it is constant. \begin{corollary} If $x(f_0)\in\Lambda(f_0)\cap D_f$ then, for all $f\in M$

 \end{corollary} \begin{proof} As in the proof of Proposition \ref{prop-constant}, let $q(f)$ be the homoclinic intersection and $b_0(f)$ the corresponding point in $\Db$.
 By Proposition \ref{prop-constant} and Proposition \ref{prop-stereo}, if